US stock indexes drift lower as Walmart swings and oil prices rise

 NEW YORK (AP) — U.S. stock indexes are drifting lower on Thursday, while oil prices rise with worries about a potential conflict between the United States and Iran.

 The S&P 500 fell 0.4% and was potentially heading for its first loss in four days.
-The Dow Jones Industrial Average was down 283 points, or 0.6%, as of noon Eastern time, and the Nasdaq composite was 0.4% lower.
+The Dow Jones Industrial Average was down 314 points, or 0.6%, as of 2:05 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

 Its stock has been under pressure because of worries that competitors powered by artificial-intelligence technology could upend its industry and take away customers at some point.
 It's lost roughly a quarter of its value so far this year already.